Zaroxqs/Zaroxqs/README.md

 Hi, I’m Zaroxqs.
-You can reach me on Discord: "Zaro#1015".
+I occasionally do stuff on github.